 One complication in buying a desktop computer is that most vendors -- and particularly online sellers -- offer a multitude of options, and any changes from the system as reviewed can help or hurt performance.
 These modifications also greatly impact the bottom line.
 For those who build custom configurations at PC-maker websites, it's easy to increase price substantially -- sometimes by thousands of dollars -- as you add performance and other upgrades.

-To choose the best-reviewed computers, we first scour a wide range of expert sources.
+To make our recommendations, we scour professional and user reviews to find the best desktop computers.
 These include PCMag.com, CNET, PC World, Computer Shopper and other technology sites that conduct thorough testing and provide comparative results.
 Then we supplement the professional computer reviews with feedback from desktop computer owners who post at sites such as Amazon.com and BestBuy.com.

 Analyzing that information, we separate the best computers from the ones that are nearly as good by considering a number of factors.
 Performance, of course, is key.
 Reliability and how well the maker backs its desktop computers should something go wrong are also considered.
 Finally, we look at which desktop computers offer the best bang for the buck.